Childhood Cancer Awareness Month

 Types of cancers we’re introducing in this series are:

-First up, leukaemia – which is the most common type of childhood cancer in Aotearoa.
-Leukaemia is the name given to a group of cancers that develop in the bone marrow (the spongy tissue inside some of your bones) as a result of cancerous change in immature blood cells.
+Leukaemia is the most common type of childhood cancer in Aotearoa, which is a group of cancers that develop in the bone marrow (the spongy tissue inside some of your bones) as a result of cancerous change in immature blood cells.
 No one knows exactly what causes leukaemia – most cases arise due to a spontaneous genetic mutation.
-In the 1960s the five-year survival rate for children diagnosed with cancers in the leukaemia group was just 6%.
+In the 1960s, the five-year survival rate for children diagnosed with cancers in the leukaemia group was just 6%.
 Since then, many Kiwi children have participated in international collaborative clinical trials to test new methods of treatment.
 Great advances have been made, and the average five-year survival rate for cancers in the leukaemia group today is now close to 90%.

 The most common type of leukaemia in children is acute lymphoblastic leukaemia (ALL), named ‘acute’ because it progresses quickly and ‘lymphoblastic’ because of the excessive number of lymphoblasts (immature white blood cells) which crowd the bone marrow and enter the bloodstream.
 ALL occurs much more often in young children than in adults and makes up one quarter of all new child cancer cases.
 Children diagnosed with ALL undergo a particularly long course of treatment which usually lasts for just over two years.
 These children receive several cycles of multi-agent chemotherapy (where two or more drugs are used together), delivered according to strict protocols designed to target their cancer most effectively and minimise the amount of harmful side effects.
 Depending on disease factors and their initial response to treatment, some children also undergo biological therapy, radiation therapy, and stem cell or bone marrow transplantation.

-Read Micaiah’s story to learn how being diagnosed with ALL turns Kiwi families’ lives upside down.
+Read Micaiah’s story to learn how being diagnosed with ALL turned his family’s life upside down.

 Brain and spinal tumours (otherwise known as Central Nervous System or CNS tumours) arise from different types of cells in these organs and are classified according to the cell type and area of the CNS in which they began.
 Most CNS tumours start in glial cells – the supporting cells of the brain.
 These tumours are known as gliomas and include astrocytomas, ependymomas and oligodendrogliomas.